cotarr/irc-hybrid-client/README.md

 ### Project Status (Work in Progress)

-This project is still under development and changes frequently.
+This project is still under development and new features may be added in the future.
 At this time, no formal release has been issued.

 ### Repository Contents